jdottdotmess/vbc-developer/_documentation/en/getting-started/create-an-access-token.md

 ## Token Expiration

 * **Access Token** - Access tokens expire expire after 24 hours (86400 seconds).
 After an access token expires you will need to use the refresh token with the [Refresh grant type](https://oauth.net/2/grant-types/refresh-token/) to request a new access token.
+Other documentation may refer to this as the bearer or bearer token.
 * **Refresh Token** - Refresh tokens expire after 7 days (604800 seconds).
 After a refresh token is exchange for an access token the refresh token is no longer usable, and a new refresh token is provided.
 If the refresh token is not used within the expiration window you will need to reauthenticate.

 ## Next Steps